 How high are sales taxes in Arkansas?

-Sales taxes in Arkansas are very high.
+Very high.
 In fact, when considering both state and local taxes, Arkansas has the third highest sales tax rate in the entire country.
-The average rate, including the state rate of 6.50% and the average of all local rates, is 9.43%.
+The average rate, including the state rate of 6.5% and the average of all local rates, is 9.30%.

 What other Arkansas taxes should I be concerned about?